Alexhb61/data-over-audio/sequence-of-standard-waves.md

 X[t] = bit[t div k] x Encoding[t mod k ]
 Y[t] = X[t] + Y[t-w] x D
 by div I mean integer division.
 By mod I mean modular arithmetic ( computing the remainder in division).
+# Questions and Assumptions:
+What am I assuming here?
+I'll check back at a later point.
+## More Precision than Bandwidth
+You need to have more precision in the sending device and receiving device than "bandwidth" in the channel.
+That situation might be weird.
+But is important.